Momentum: History of the concept

+Impetus

+John Philoponus

 In about 530 AD, John Philoponus developed a concept of momentum in On Physics, a commentary to Aristotle's Physics.
 Aristotle claimed that everything that is moving must be kept moving by something.
 For example, a thrown ball must be kept moving by motions of the air.
 Philoponus pointed out the absurdity in Aristotle's claim that motion of an object is promoted by the same air that is resisting its passage.
 He proposed instead that an impetus was imparted to the object in the act of throwing it.

+Ibn Sīnā

 In 1020, Ibn Sīnā (also known by his Latinized name Avicenna) read Philoponus and published his own theory of motion in The Book of Healing.
 He agreed that an impetus is imparted to a projectile by the thrower; but unlike Philoponus, who believed that it was a temporary virtue that would decline even in a vacuum, he viewed it as a persistent, requiring external forces such as air resistance to dissipate it.

+Peter Olivi, Jean Buridan

 In the 13th and 14th century, Peter Olivi and Jean Buridan read and refined the work of Philoponus, and possibly that of Ibn Sīnā.
 Buridan, who in about 1350 was made rector of the University of Paris, referred to impetus being proportional to the weight times the speed.
 Moreover, Buridan's theory was different from his predecessor's in that he did not consider impetus to be self-dissipating, asserting that a body would be arrested by the forces of air resistance and gravity which might be opposing its impetus.